0xCipherCoder/nft-minter/README.md

 ## Features

 1. **Mint a Collection of NFTs**: Using Anchor, the program mints a collection of NFTs with associated metadata and images.
 2. **Vault System**: Develop a vault system to lock NFTs, where rental fees are returned to the protocol rather than the user.
+These also provide unlocking of NFT.
 3. **Image Storage and Retrieval**: Ensure functional storage and retrieval of images, with appropriate metadata assigned to each NFT.
 4. **Swap Program**: Create a swap program using Native Rust or Anchor that allows users to exchange $SOL for NFTs, performing all necessary checks and enabling swapping between $SOL and NFTs.